jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

-click outside to close not working for image editing view

 --> make table headers reactive/vmodel based

-v-model was bugging out, making the input lose fous with every keystorok... truning it to value helped... did this happen as a method?

-there is a bug -- the v-model is
+v-model was bugging out, making the input lose fous with every keystorok... there is a bug -- the v-model is

-test last commit on iphone - network here creashed

 math: validate against NAN, etc... in compterd...

-think through column data function... sweet news is this is working

 parsefloat -- is there a better place to run this?
 Would this be needed with proper TS use? hmmm

-Labor Day launch.

 cant get rid of data column junk attributes bc some areused for styling